ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ## Architecture of deployed application

-The system has a Client Server architecture, where the web server and web database is hosted via Azure.
+The system has a Client Server architecture, where the web server and web database are hosted via Azure.
-![Illustration of the _Chirp!_ architecture between the client and the server.](images/Client-server_Architecture.jpg) it was chosen to show that multiple clients can access the web application server at the same time.
+![Illustration of the _Chirp!_ architecture between the client and the server.](images/Client-server_Architecture.jpg)

+It was chosen to show that multiple clients can access the web application server at the same time.

 ## User activities